griffio/griffio.github.io/_posts/2020-01-10-Effective-Kotlin-Review.md

 Presented at 437 pages including a table of contents, however it doesn't contain an index.

+Effective Kotlin - effectiveness can be considered the concept of being able to achieve better results through general rules of choice rather than through explict measurements of efficiency.
+Some aspects of efficiency are put forward in this book.

 **Do you need this book?**

+The book is split into three parts:

+* Good Code

+* Code Design

+* Efficiency

+Firstly, its not Android specific and covers the language around the standard libary.

-Not especially a first take for beginners or if you prefer to get you answers from StackOverflow as the material is designed around the trades off to effectively communicate Kotlin code in a development team.
+However, not especially as a first take for beginners either or if you prefer to get your answers from StackOverflow, as the material is designed around the trades off to effectively communicate Kotlin code across a development team.

-Effectiveness can be considered the concept of being able to achieve better results through general rules of choice rather than through explict measurements of efficiency.

-*The cost* to mitigate is the time spent reading and understanding Kotlin code.
+**The cost** to mitigate is the time spent reading and understanding Kotlin code.

 It should also be considered that "prefer duplication over the wrong abstraction" https://www.sandimetz.com/blog/2016/1/20/the-wrong-abstraction

-Not Android specific

-Null is still a valid type in Kotlin and can be used effectively
+Nulls are still a valid type in Kotlin and can be used effectively.

-The original Effective Java book, that I purchased in 2001, was a much needed insiders eye and much of it relates to adding defensive programming that the Java Language and official API missed.
+The original Effective Java book, that I first purchased in 2001, was a much needed insiders eye to Java and much of that relates to adding defensive programming against the Java Language and official API missed.

-The Kotlin language addresses most of the "Effective Java" so it could be argued that the items raised are Data Classes, Null Safety
+The Kotlin language benefited from Effective Java and addresses most of the traps and pitfalls of commonly misunderstood subtleties e.g Data Classes and hascode/equals.

 If you are performing a code review and need to justify a requested change or recommendation this book can give you

-Item 1.
 There are only brief references to coroutines or multi-threaded programming in handling mutability and state.

-Kotlin has DSL (domain specific language extensions methods) and a more expression statements Good Code
+Kotlin has DSL (domain specific language extensions methods) and a more expression statements
-Code Design
-Efficiency

-Kotlin has still the
+Potentially Kotlin has still more to offer in terms of what it is from the

 Danny Thorpe's Delphi Component Design from 1996 https://dl.acm.org/doi/book/10.5555/524370

-Effective Kotlin Coroutines could be an entire book too
+Particularly, it will be interesting to see how well an "Effective Kotlin Coroutines" could be as an entire book too, for something that too has many trade-offs.